 Computer technology moves fast, so the IT workforce must be dynamic enough to keep up.
-The field is notably varied, including many different professions, such as computer research scientists, systems managers, software developers, support specialists.
+The field is notably varied, including many different professions, such as computer research scientists, systems managers, software developers, and support specialists.

 Cybersecurity engineers—labeled as information security analysts by the United States Bureau of Labor Statistics (BLS)—tend to have many of the same networking and computer systems skills as other IT professionals, but are highly specialized in using them with a mind for security.
 Anyone considering a career in cybersecurity is encouraged to research the job carefully before committing to the field.

 The breadth and scope of a cybersecurity engineer’s duties vary by industry and organization, but the following are among the most common:

 As with most careers, there are a handful of personal qualities and aptitudes that could make one well suited for a career in cybersecurity engineering.
 The following are among the most important:

 The BLS (2020) notes that information security analysts typically need at least a bachelor’s degree in information security, computer engineering, computer programming, or another relevant discipline to enter the field, though some employers prefer candidates with related master’s degrees or MBAs.
 Prospective students should look for accredited programs with updated curricula so that they can stay informed about significant changes in the field.